Breeder's Next Litter Waitlist Form

 The modern Boxer emerged in the 19th century when a Munich breeder mated a fawn Bullenbeisser with an unknown local dog.
 One pup from that litter, named Lechner’s Box, would mark the inception of the Boxer lineage.

 World War I saw Boxers serve as messengers and guard dogs, a role that continued through World War II.
-Returning soldiers brought these loyal war dogs home, boosting their popularity among families.
+Returning soldiers brought these loyal war dogs home, making them popular among war families.
 Today, Boxers remain one of the most beloved all-purpose breeds, with no signs of their popularity waning.

 When seeking a Boxer, arrange a visit to the breeder’s property to observe the living conditions and meet the dam and stud if possible.
 Expert puppy breeders conduct health tests for their animals and can inform you of any genetic issues present in their dogs.